Vietnam.vn - Nền tảng quảng bá Việt Nam

 Back from storage after half a century

-The national treasure An Dan Sword was not very beautiful when it was received by the Vietnam History Museum (now the National History Museum) in 2007.
+The national treasure An Dan Sword, when received by the Vietnam History Museum (now the National History Museum) in 2007, was not very beautiful.
 At that time, after being stored in the State Bank's warehouse, which did not have the conditions to preserve it, the sword had deteriorated.
 The wood and tortoiseshell of a part of the scabbard were damaged, rotten, and could not be restored.
 The blade was rusted and had small chips.
 However, the entire hilt and the gold inlaid on the scabbard were still quite intact.
 In 2008 - 2009, the museum treated the corrosion and rust on the blade; added some stones to the missing positions on the hilt, and restored the damaged wood and tortoiseshell on the scabbard.

 Hai mặt bảo kiếm